 It is essential that you ask the interviewer questions when asked if you have any queries as this will show that you are very much interested in the job.
 Therefore, you should take the time prior to the phone interview to write up a ‘cheat sheet' with questions you would like to pose to the person or persons interviewing you.
 It's also a good idea to jot down a few key points you would like to tell the interviewer about yourself, your skills or your interests.

-A phone interview is not the time to use a cheap cell phone that won't stay connected.
+A phone interview is not the time to be in a low service zone or use a cell phone that won't stay connected.
 Nor is it the time to rely on a low quality land line that makes it hard for the interviewer to understand what you are saying.
-Make sure that the phone you use is in excellent working order.
+Make sure that the connection and phone you use is in excellent working order and quality.

 While it may seem unimportant what clothes you wear when being interviewed over the telephone, it is important from a psychological point of view.
 If you dress up as you would for a regular interview, you will feel more professional than you would if you were interviewing in your most casual clothing.
 So take a shower, fix your hair and put on some nice clothing for your phone interview.
 Doing so will make you feel good about yourself.
 When you're dressed for success, you'll have a ton of self-confidence while speaking to the interviewer on the other end of the line.